 Workflow didn't succeed?
 Try these troubleshooting tips

-This will lead you to a more detailed page.
+This will lead you to a more detailed page (below).
 If you hover over the link in the Messages column, you'll get information that can help troubleshooting.
 In the case below, one of the submissions failed because it didn't find the input file.
 I was using the output name from Part 1, where I only ran the first sample.

-For more tips, see this article.
+For more tips, see Troubleshooting Workflows: Tips and Tricks.